gedeonmuhawenayo/learning_algorithms/README.md

 * python >= 3.6
 * numpy >= 1.14

-Tutorials and how to download Python can be found on <a href="https://www.python.org/">Python website</a> while numpy can be gotten from <a href="https://www.numpy.org/">numpy website</a>
+Python can be downloaded from <a href="https://www.python.org/">Python website</a> while information on numpy can be found on the <a href="https://www.numpy.org/">numpy official website</a>

 ### Contents